iarganda/folded/README.md

 * ```‘ImageFileName_scale.csv’```: length of the scale included in the images in pixels.
 * ```‘ImageFileName_summary.csv’```: a summary of all the previous csv files for that specific image.
 It includes the following variables: Scale bar in both pixels and millimeters, occlusal enamel length (OEL), occlusal tooth area (OTA), occlusal enamel index (OEI), enamel index (EI), indentation index (D), 2D OPC, mean folding, total folding, mean thickness (pixels and millimeters).
 This table contains all the necessary information to quantify complexity by means of ‘folded’.

-## Additional analyses outside ‘folded’
+## Additional analyses outside folded
 An R script ```‘folded.R’``` has been included in this Github repository.
 It merges all the csv data tables into one comprehensive matrix with all the specimens and includes all the necessary code to replicate the main figures and the statistical analyses used through this work.
 This R script is independent from ‘folded’ and **is not required to run it**.